gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-meeting-your-intern/the-briefing-room.md

 This is an organizational skill, not just an individual one.
 Teams that develop a shared library of effective briefs find that the quality of AI output across the team rises - not because the intern has improved, but because the organization has become better at directing it.

 > **MARGIN - The Reusable Brief**
 > *A brief that works once can work every time.
 When a brief produces genuinely useful output, save it.
-Strip out the specific context, leave the structure and the constraints, and you have a template.
+Strip out the specific context, leave the structure and the constraints and you have a template.
 That template is an asset.*

 ## Chapter Summary